 The electric motor and combustion engine of the BMW ActiveHybrid 3 work in perfect union, supported by a lithium-ion high-performance battery and coordinated by an intelligent hybrid system.
 The result is maximum efficiency and maximum dynamics.

 In addition to its reduced fuel consumption figures in the two-digit percentage range*, the new BMW ActiveHybrid 3 also impresses with a unique combination of BMW TwinPower Turbo straight 6-cylinder petrol engine and electric motor.

 In urban traffic – whenever it makes sense in energy terms – driving takes place purely electrically and hence locally emission-free.
 The electric motor then draws its energy from the lithium-ion high-performance battery, in which the power obtained from energy recovery is stored.
 This energy is only used when it is really needed.
 As a result, the electric boost function only becomes active during overtaking manoeuvres or on uphill gradients to support the combustion engine with additional output.

-The 225 kW (306 hp) BMW TwinPower Turbo straight 6-cylinder petrol engine and the electric motor with up to 40 kW (54 hp) produce a maximum output for the system of 250 kW (340 hp) and accelerate the vehicle from 0-100 km/h in 5.3 seconds.
+The 225 kW (306 hp) BMW TwinPower Turbo inline 6-cylinder petrol engine and the electric motor with up to 40 kW (54 hp) produce a maximum output for the system of 250 kW (340 hp) and accelerate the vehicle from 0-100 km/h in 5.3 seconds.
 This very high output potential is in stark contrast to the extremely low fuel consumption values: the average figure in the EU test cycle is 5.9 litres per 100 kilometres, while CO2 emissions are 139 grams/kilometre**.
-This means the BMW ActiveHybrid 3 already fulfils the emission norm that only comes into effect in 2014.
+This means the BMW ActiveHybrid 3 fulfils the emission norm EU6 as standard.

 The lithium-ion high-performance battery is characterised by its long life expectancy and is accompanied by a special certificate which offers coverage for the first 100,000 km or maximum five years, whichever comes first.

 * Saving compared to comparable vehicle with conventional drive system (335i) is 25% (manual transmission) or 18% (automatic transmission) respectively.

 ** Values determined on the basis of the ECE test cycle.